-Table B-41: Parking Requirements Type of Residential Required Parking Spaces Development SRO Hotels and Temporary 1 space for every 2 units Shelters 1 space for every 2 units 2 enclosed parking spaces for each unit up to 2500 square feet of floor Single-Family or area.
+Table B-41: Parking Requirements Type of Residential Development Required Parking Spaces SRO Hotels and Temporary Shelters 1 space for every 2 units Single-Family or Two-Family Dwelling 2 enclosed parking spaces for each unit up to 2500 square feet of floor area.
 3 spaces for dwelling units in excess of 2500 square feet.
-Any Two-Family Dwelling parking space over 2 spaces may be enclosed or unenclosed.
-Multiple-Family Apartments (including Mobile Home Parks) Studio Apartments 1.5 spaces per unit + 0.25 spaces per units 1-2 Bedroom Units 2 spaces per unit + 0.25 spaces per units 3+ Bedroom Units 2.5 spaces per unit + 0.25 spaces per units Accessory Apartments 1 space

-Source: City of Encinitas Zoning Code, 2010.
+Any parking space over spaces may be enclosed or unenclosed.
+Multiple-Family Apartments (including Mobile Home Parks) Studio Apartments 1.5 spaces per unit + 0.25 spaces per units 1-2 Bedroom Units 2 spaces per unit + 0.25 spaces per units 3+ Bedroom Units 2.5 spaces per unit + 0.25 spaces per units Accessory Apartments 1 space Source: City of Encinitas Zoning Code, 2010.

 The relaxing of parking standards is often used as an incentive to induce the redevelopment of existing buildings and the creation of affordable dwelling units.
-The City has provided this incentive within the Downtown Encinitas and North 101 Corridor Specific Plans.
+The City has provided this incentive within the

+Downtown Encinitas and North 101 Corridor Specific Plans.
 The specific plans require only one space per unit for units that are guaranteed affordable to low or very low income households.
 This provides an incentive for affordable housing construction.
 Additionally, the majority of residential projects in the City are eligible for density bonus and can elect to use the lower standards permitted by state density bonus law (one onsite space per unit for studio to one bedroom units, two onsite spaces per unit for two to three bedroom units, and 2.5 onsite spaces per unit for four or more bedroom units, inclusive of guest and disabled parking spaces).